Take Me to Your Heart (Bananarama song)

-"Take Me to Your Heart" is a 1996 ballad recorded by English pop duo Bananarama.
-It appears on their seventh album, Ultra Violet and was released as its second and final single.
-It would also be Bananarama's last single release for five years.
+"Take Me to Your Heart" is a 1995 ballad recorded by English pop duo Bananarama from their seventh album, Ultra Violet.
+The song was released as the second and final single from the album in Australasia, Germany and Scandinavia.
+It was also released promotionally in North America.

+Background

 The song was remixed prior to its release as a single.
 Trance, techno, disco, and reggae versions were released, with the disco remix containing samples from Anita Ward's number-one single from 1979, "Ring My Bell".

-Critical reception

 Larry Flick from Billboard described the song as a "springy number", noting that it is "covered in vibrant synths and a cute chorus that you'll be singing along with in moments."

 Music video

 A music video was produced to promote the single.
 It appears to be one of their lowest budget productions and resembles a home movie, featuring Sara Dallin and Keren Woodward walking outdoors through fields of tall grass.